Riasy7/PlayerAPI/README.md

-# LaLigaStats
+# Player API using REST CRUD API

-LaLigaStats is a Spring Boot application that provides a RESTful API for retrieving player statistics for the LaLiga Football Fantasy game.
+Spring Boot application that provides a RESTful API for retrieving player statistics using a python webscraper, a postgresql db and rest api (springboot).

 ## Features